Anonymous guest post

 I was broken.
-However, God brought me back to Him with the pain of divorce.
-I heard this pain as a wake up call.To turn my life around.
+However, I heard this pain as a wake up call.To turn my life around.
 My unhealthy lifestyle was hurting me.
 I started going to church, reading in the Word, and helping people.
 Helping other people through tough times has helped me change my path in life.
 I find satisfaction and hope in helping others.

 Divorce was a horrible experience, but I am grateful for the wake up call.

 Send me your divorce story.
 I’d love to hear your experience.
 We learn from each other.
 It’s comforting to hear that other people are going through struggles.
 Struggling with the same issues.
 And find out what techniques others are using to overcome divorce issues.

 We are looking to discuss how divorce settlements.
 If you have an interesting story about property settlements, alimony, or how division of marital assets.
 So you have a good tale to tell of divorce and money, feel free to reach out to me via the links below.